 India focused product development approach (Kwid) has improved the standing of Renault.
 However, to continue the momentum they need to stay focused.
 Product planning and positioning debacle, like Captur, has just derailed that momentum.

 Nothing was working for Nissan then, nor now.
 Perhaps they need to quickly bring in new Micra body styling, even if they choose older underpinning, as what Renault did for Captur.
 Given company’s global position it could have done better in India.
 They may end up like Chevrolet, only, if they wish to.

 Honda is finally shedding Brio platform which is good for their future.
 Amaze’s new design language borrowed from City might work well.

 With exception of Etios and Liva, Toyota has been very competitive in Indian Market, upcoming Yaris will certainly correct their past mistake.

 VW’s recent move to downsize the naturally aspirated petrol engine in fastest growing premium hatchback segment looks regressive competitive strategy.
 On paper performance figure is underwhelming.
 Potential buyers getting their numbers feed from internet, typically rely on paper figures.
 So, such a move in a segment which is predominantly petrol powered (75%+) is confounding.
 Japanese and Koreans are much better at making naturally aspirated petrol engine, at least on papers (power+torque+mileage), but on road performance and sales figure (observation : Mileage is directly proportional to sales figure) too corroborate this.
-If recently reported Skoda’s big Indian plan is pivoted on such engine (strategy) then perhaps in future Maruti, Hyundai and Tata have to wrestle among themselves in one of the fastest growing segment.
+If recently reported Skoda’s big Indian plan is pivoted on such engine (strategy) then perhaps in the future Maruti, Hyundai and Tata have to wrestle among themselves in one of the fastest-growing segments.